16 Foods That Help Relieve And Prevent Constipation (And How To Do A Cleanse)

 If you have chronic constipation, consider going on a juice fast to let your digestive tract a much needed rest from processing more food.
-Drink at least 10 to 12 glasses of 8-oz water daily, adding 1 teaspoon of apple cider vinegar with 1 teaspoon raw honey into your water, four times a day.
-Fresh juices can provide the much needed enzymes that can help with digestion and elimination of waste material with its natural laxative effects.
+Drink at least 12 to 14 glasses of 8-oz water daily, adding 1 teaspoon of apple cider vinegar with 1 teaspoon raw honey into your water, four times a day.
+Fresh fruit and vegetable juices can provide the much needed enzymes that can help with digestion and elimination of waste material with its natural laxative effects.

 Other suggested foods: peas, oatbran, oatmeal, figs, barley, prunes, dried legumes, beans, lentils, barley, dried fruits, berries, nuts and leafy green vegetables.

 Caution: A high-fiber diet may produce gas, stomach cramps and other intestinal discomforts.
 Introduce fiber in small amounts, and gradually increasing.
 Drink plenty of water during this time, to help the fiber eliminate old fecal matter easier.

 A proper gastrointestinal (GI) cleansing program will help to clean out not only the colon, but the entire digestive tract that is about 21 feet long in an average adult.
 Once your digestive tract is cleansed out, absorption of nutrients is optimized.
 With a clean digestive tract, healing takes place more rapidly as you continue to drink healthy fresh juices.